Boringboringstuff/node-style-guide/Readme.md

 ### Requires At Top

 Always put requires at top of file to clearly illustrate a file's dependencies.
 Besides giving an overview for others at a quick glance of dependencies and possible memory impact, it allows one to determine if they need a package.json file should they choose to use the file elsewhere.
+Be sure to use const for any requires.

 ### Getters and setters